monsoonmaelstrom/book2/book2.md

 “I’m not overestimating anything, Davy,” I tell him coldly.
 “Do you want to poll the room?”

-“Do you really think she would have just left you with him on my say so?”
+“Do you really think she would have left you with him on my say so?”
 Davy asks.

 “I think if you told her to, if you’d come up with *any* other plan, yeah.
 She would have.”